 Spring is here and with it comes heightened allergy symptoms, mold, mildew, and generally, more indoor air quality concerns.
 There are billions of microorganisms (from microbial, animal, and plant origins) floating around our homes everyday, .

 These bioaerosols (airborne particulates composed or derived from living organisms) can cause significant health effects when breathed in.
 Bioaerosols are known to transmit infectious diseases and aggravate allergies and other respiratory problems.

 In addition to causing chronic allergies, bioaerosols (pet dander, bacteria, insect fragments, fungi, dust mites, algae, and other microorganisms) also leave your home smelling funky.
 Store-bought air fresheners may offer temporary relief, but they often add to your indoor air quality problem rather than mitigate it.

-There is a better way to clean your air and get rid of those harmful airborne particulates.
+There is a better way to clean the air and get rid of those harmful airborne particulates.